Q. My book is going to be published. Now what? Does this guarantee success?

 In short, your cover must be attractively designed.
 In eBooks, you have more creative control.
 The overriding concept is this: the cover is vital.
 If the reader is not attracted to it, they’ll never buy the book.

 Now…they’ve picked up your novel (or clicked on it).
 The jacket text, or synopsis of the book, is the next thing they’ll look at.
 Change hats again for a second.
 Is this story intriguing to you?
 Is it something you’d be interested in?
 As an author, realize that this synopsis is not really a synopsis at all, but one of the most important marketing tools you can utilize: it is the next step in selling your book.
-This is the point where the cover suddenly no longer matters: it’s done its job, the reader has chosen the book from among the others.
+This is the point where the cover suddenly no longer matters: it’s done its job, the reader has chosen the book from among many others.
 Now the story’s high concept has to grab them.
 Grab is the key here.
 The jacket text must be exciting, interesting, enticing to the reader in some way.
 If it falls flat, or reads as a slow, plodding hunk of narrative, you’ve lost the reader.

 In general, your beginnings must be captivating.
 You can’t start with your character getting out of bed in the morning.
 That’s boring!
 A well-accepted principle is starting “en media res,” or in the middle of things.
 Often, a beginning writer can cut his first few pages—even his first chapter—and improve his novel.
 Hooking the reader is the key.
 This is a topic that could take ten pages to cover, but you get the idea: start in the middle of something that’s happening; bring the reader into your world quickly.

 What’s next?
 Ringing up the sale, of course.
 If you’ve got an intriguing cover, intriguing jacket text and an intriguing opening paragraph, you’re on your way.
 The key, just to overemphasize, is intrigue.
 Without it, you might as well not bother to bring your baby to the pool.
 He probably won’t learn to swim on his own.